-I Went On A Tour Of Copenhagen's Most Unhygienic Restaurants
+I Went On a Tour of Copenhagen's Most Unhygienic Restaurants

 #1: Bistro De Paris

-Not in the mood to drop 200 kroner on a hunk of veal at a place perfumed with pungent bodily fluids, I opted for an appetizer of assorted pates and sausages.
-Although the hog pate, foie gras and walnut sausage were comically grey – like someone had left out the actual animal bit in the equation – I can’t deny it: they were fucking delicious.
+Not in the mood to drop 200 kroner on a hunk of veal at a place perfumed with pungent bodily fluids, I opted for an appetiser of assorted pates and sausages.
+Although the hog pate, foie gras and walnut sausage were comically grey—like someone had left out the actual animal bit in the equation—I can’t deny it: they were fucking delicious.
 We destroyed the plate with ferocious enthusiasm and a little-less-than-friendly sense of competition.
 Lucky for us, it turns out that two of Copenhagen’s most unhygienic restaurants are right across the street from each other.
 We paid our bill and crossed the road.

 #2: Restaurant Canton

 Restaurant Canton spewed a vibe 70% caricatural ‘Oriental’ and 30% shitty Vegas.
-Everything about this place was ridiculous—from the bejeweled angry dragon lamp proudly cascading in the middle of the inexplicably massive room, to the perfectly symmetrical bowties suffocating the backs of every single chair.
+Everything about this place was ridiculous—from the bejewelled angry dragon lamp proudly cascading in the middle of the inexplicably massive room, to the perfectly symmetrical bow ties suffocating the backs of every single chair.
 I chose two Chinese classics: fried duck with pickled vegetables, and the weirdest thing I could find to satisfy my morbid sense of curiosity—’sweet ‘n sticky’ chicken feet.

 #3: Food Palace